ubco-cmps/data301_course/about/syllabus.md

 # Course Syllabus

-This is the official syllabus and course outline for DATA 301, COSC 301, and DATA 501.
-For convenience, we will use DATA 301 in place of DATA301/501 and COSC 301.
+This is the official syllabus and course outline for DATA 301 and COSC 301.
+For convenience, we will refer to this course as DATA 301.

 ```{warning} Please note that this syllabus is currently under active development, there may be typos or missing sections; treat this as a draft until the course starts!

 ```

-## DATA 301 (3) Introduction to Data Analytics
+## COSC / DATA 301 (3) Introduction to Data Analytics

 The [UBCO calendar description](http://www.calendar.ubc.ca/okanagan/courses.cfm?code=DATA) of this course is: